 The first inventor of a telephone was Phillip Reis of Germany [. . .].
 The first person to publicly exhibit a telephone for transmission of articulate speech was A. G. Bell.
 The first practical commercial telephone for transmission of articulate speech was invented by myself.
 Telephones used throughout the world are mine and Bell’s.
 Mine is used for transmitting.
 Bell’s is used for receiving.

-Thomas Edison is a popular name, known primarily for his contributions to introducing electric light.
+Thomas Edison is a popular name, known primarily for his contributions to introducing a lightbulb.
 But, Thomas was less of an inventor and more of an entrepreneur, who was often more interested in gathering novel things than inventing them.

-For instance, his contributions to the electric light often spark much controversy when compared against the work of Nicola Tesla.
+For instance, his contributions to the electric light often spark much controversy when compared to the work of Nikola Tesla.
 But, like in his other inventions, he did add important flourishes to the final, practical product.

 David Edward Hughes

 David Edward Hughes was the real force behind the invention of the carbon microphone, even though Edison took all the credit.
 Hughes had demonstrated his device to the members of the public and most people consider him the “real” inventor of the carbon microphone.

 Hughes chose not to take out a patent.
 He wanted his gift to be a gift to the world.
 On the other side of the world, in the US, both Edison and Emile Berliner competed in a race for acquiring the patent.

 When Edison won the patent, he was officially credited with the invention of the microphone, even though the word itself was coined by Hughes.
 The microphones we use today are direct heirs of the carbon microphone.